-MEASURE IT: You can measure this by literally asking the questions and ensuring everyone’s answers are in line.
+You can measure this by literally asking the questions and ensuring everyone’s answers are in line.
 I’ve been asking these questions for 20 years and disconnects abound – especially in organizations with employee retention problems.

 One thing we all know about top performers is that they want to deliver every day and they hate wasting time and energy chasing crazy.
 We use our Skill Development Plan (SDP) to document the tasks and skills required for each member of a team, silo by silo.

-MEASURE IT: Make a list of verbs that are active and relevant to each role and make sure that every employee can state what they do in plain language.
+Make a list of verbs that are active and relevant to each role and make sure that every employee can state what they do in plain language.
 Write documents, lead meetings, design solutions, troubleshoot problems, plan projects, build budgets, etc.